Categories

 Yes.
 It is a program decision to host trainees not listed on your trainee roster.
 As the host, your program is responsible for ordering and paying for the non-resident’s exam and receiving their results.
 The ABS does not accept orders or payments from individuals.

 ABSITE results are made available only to the general surgery program that ordered and paid for the examination.
-Results are not provided to individuals.
-Results should not be shared outside of the GME department.
+Results are not provided to individuals and should not be shared outside of the GME department.

 Results will only be released once payment in full and the seating chart have been received by the ABS.